crossterm-rs/crossterm/README.md

 True the simplicity of Crossterm you do not have to worry about the platform your working with.
 You can just call whatever action you want and underwater it will check what to do based on the current platform.

-This crate supports all unix terminals and windows terminals down to windows XP (not not all terminals are tested see 'tested terminals' for more info)
+This crate supports all unix terminals and windows terminals down to windows XP (not not all terminals are tested see 'Tested Terminals' for more info)

 ## Getting Started

-This documentation is only for Crossterm version `0.2.3` check the [Upgrade Manual](link) for more info.
-Also the [examples](link) directory contains examples for each version of Crossterm.
+This documentation is only for Crossterm version `0.2.3` if you have an older version of Crossterm I suggest you to check the [Upgrade Manual](link_to_manual) for more infomation about how to upgrade to a new version or I suggest you to checkout the [examples](link) for each version of Crossterm.

 Add the Crossterm package to your `Cargo.toml` file.